 Difference Between Terrorist Financing and Money Laundering

 Money obtained through criminal actions is filthy, and money laundering cleans it up by making it appear as if it originated from a respectable source.
-Criminals wash unlawful cash by dividing it into little sums and passing them through sophisticated banking processes such as a maze to conceal the true source of those small sums to launder money.
+Criminals wash unlawful cash by dividing it into little sums and passing them through sophisticated banking processes such as a maze to conceal the true source of those small sums.

 Money laundering is a difficult process, as money is lost while the tainted money is being laundered.
 Criminals take a chance on this arduous process and high money loss rates because they launder large sums of money and are very likely to be detected.
 In fact, regulators are aware of these complex transactions, and they have strict restrictions in place to prohibit transactions and crimes, which are likely to grow stricter in the future.

 What is terrorist financing?

 Terrorism financing can take many forms, including individual actions or planned efforts by organizations.
 Terrorist organizations need a significant amount of financing, both for carrying out terrorist actions and for other purposes.
 Terrorist finance generates unlawful funds through supporting non-state entities and gives funds by supporting terrorist acts.